fadden/CiderPress2/cp2/Manual-cp2.md

 Most filesystems can only be placed on disks with certain sizes.

-DOS disks will be bootable unless `--no-make-bootable` is specified.
+DOS disks will be bootable unless `--no-reserve-boot` is specified.
 ProDOS and Pascal always have the Apple II boot blocks written, but the disks will not actually boot without "PRODOS" or "SYSTEM.APPLE".
 HFS boot blocks are zeroed.
-For CP/M, `--make-bootable` will cause the first three tracks of 5.25" disks to be marked as reserved, but the formatter does not write an OS image.
+For CP/M, `--reserve-boot` will cause the first three tracks of 5.25" disks to be marked as reserved, but the formatter does not write an OS image.